lol-github/sw-test/README.md

 # sw-test
 Library with alghoritms and data structures for coding challanges.

+Data structures:
+* Dynamic Array